← All posts

 Yes.
 CutListCalc has a dedicated linear cut calculator for lumber, trim, pipe, steel bar, and any 1D stock.
 Same input flow as the 2D optimizer.

-What sheet materials does CutListCalc support?
+Which sheet materials can CutListCalc optimize?

-Does CutListCalc support grain direction?
+Will CutListCalc match grain direction?

 How does CutListCalc handle the OptiCutter part-limit problem?